How can we help you?

 Home heaters can cause burns because of a design or manufacturing flaw.
 Smoke detectors or sprinklers may fail, or buildings do not have the proper fire escapes.
-Sometimes defective appliances, such as stoves or cloth dryer can cause fires.
-Gas lines can cause fires when they are not properly designed, inspected and maintained.
+Sometimes defective appliances, such as stoves or cloth dryers, can cause fires.
+Gas lines can start fires when they are not properly designed, inspected and maintained.

-Determining who is ultimately responsible for burn injuries, and finding the proper insurance, can be a long and complicated process.
+Determining who is ultimately responsible for fires, and finding the proper insurance, can be a long and complicated process.

 It is vitally important that an investigation begins as soon as possible.

-- Fire safety experts need to establish the cause while the scene of the incident is preserved.
+- Fire safety experts need to establish the cause while the scene of the incident is intact.